Robert Howell Craster Usher: Rugby Union

+Death

 Usher was posted to the RAF Depot at Uxbridge on 16 April 1923, and to the Headquarters of the Superintendent of Reserves at RAF Northolt on 1 May 1923.
 On 5 June 1924, he undertook a test flight in de Havilland DH.42 'Dingo', J7006, which belonged to No. 41 Squadron RAF.
-The aircraft suffered structural failure and broke up in mid-air near RAF Northolt and he was killed, aged 27.
+The aircraft suffered structural failure and broke up in mid-air near RAF Northolt, and he was killed, aged 27.
 He was the son of Robert & Alice M. Usher.
 No further circumstances are known and there is no explanation of why Usher was flying an aircraft being flight tested by No. 41 Squadron RAF.

 The Singapore Free Press and Mercantile Advertiser reported his death as a severe loss to rugby.